-- 1) Turn the large FMS Knob to select the Map Page Group. - 2) Turn the small FMS Knob to select the Traffic Map Page. - 3) Turn the Joystick to set the range to 2/6 nm to allow for full test pattern to be displayed during test. - 4) Press the Standby or TAS STBY Softkey. - 5) Press the Test Softkey.
+- 1) Turn the large FMS Knob to select the Map Page Group. - 2) Turn the small FMS Knob to select the Traffic Map Page. - 3) Turn the Joystick to set the range to 2/6 nm to allow for full test pattern to be displayed during test. - 4) Press the Standby or TAS STBY Softkey to place the traffic system into Standby Mode.
+The system must be in Standby Mode before the Test Softkey becomes available. - 5) Press the Test Softkey.

-- 1) With the Traffic system in Standby mode, press the MENU Key. - 2) Turn the small FMS Knob to select 'Test Mode'. - 3) Press the ENT Key.
+- 1) On the Traffic Map Page, press the MENU Key. - 2) Turn the small FMS knob to select 'Test Mode'. - 3) Press the ENT Key.